ETLs

 The purpose of the environment field is to help you identify which connector is connecting what type of system environment (Production, STG, or QA).

-Note: The steps to set up environment variables are explained in the prerequisites section.
+Note: The steps to set up environment variables are explained in the prerequisite section.

 Client Secret*

-The application needs a client secret to prove its identity when requesting a token.
-For security reasons, Microsoft limits the creation of client secrets longer than 24 months and strongly recommends that you set this to a value less than 12 months.
+When requesting a token, the application needs a client secret to prove its identity.
+For security reasons, Microsoft limits the creation of client secrets longer than 24 months and strongly recommends that you set this to a value of less than 12 months.

 Tenant Id*

-The tenant ID identifies the Microsoft Entra ID (previously, Azure AD) tenant to use for authentication.
-It is also referred to as the directory ID
+The tenant ID identifies the Azure AD tenant to use for authentication.
+It is also referred to as the directory ID.

 Subscriber Id*